bitcoindevkit/bitcoindevkit.org/docs/adoption/hardware.md

       <a href="https://bitkey.build/" target="_blank">Bitkey</a>
     </h2>
     <p>
       Bitkey is the safe, easy way to own and manage bitcoin.
-It’s a mobile app, hardware device, and a set of recovery tools, for simple, secure self-custody.
+It's a mobile app, hardware device, and a set of recovery tools, for simple, secure self-custody.
     </p>
   </div>
 </div>